Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

 A supercomputer is not simply a scaled-ups smartphone or PC that will offer good performance automatically.
-But it is a very expensive infrastructure, with an investment of 160M EURO for LUMI and an estimated total operation cost of 150M EURO.
+But it is a very expensive infrastructure, with an investment of 160M EURO for LUMI and an estimated total cost (including operations) of 250M EURO.
 So it is important to use the computer efficiently.

 And that efficiency comes not for free.
 Instead in most cases it is important to properly map an